-Late or missed payments remain as a negative in your credit report for seven years.
+Late or missed payments remain negative in your credit report for seven years.

 4. Keep credit card balances low

-Try to pay more than the minimum if you can, but overall try to keep your balance low since.
-This factor is one of the most common cases for a low credit score.
+Try to pay more than the minimum if you can, but overall try to keep your balance low.
+This factor is one of the most common causes of a low credit score.

 5. Don’t close unused accounts

-You might think that closing unused accounts is good but it increases credit utilization ratio, at least if they’re not costing any annual fees, you can leave them open even if they’re unused
+You might think that closing unused accounts are good but it increases the credit utilization ratio, at least if they’re not costing any annual fees, you can leave them open even if they’re unused

 6. Avoid excess inquiries

-Applying for a credit creates a hard inquiry on your credit report and too many hard inquiries impacts your credit score.
+Applying for a credit creates a hard inquiry on your credit report and too many hard inquiries impact your credit score.
 Hard inquiries will remain on your report for two years.